lucapegolotti/lucapegolotti.github.io/README.md

 # Luca Pegolotti's personal webpage #

 This code implements my personal webpage, which is available here [here](https://lucapegolotti.github.io).
 It can also be used as a template for new webpages.
-If you do use it, feel free to reach to ask for support.
+If you do use it, feel free to reach out!

 ## External packages ##